 “I am delighted to join Carroll University and to become one of its Pioneers,” Samarah said.
 “The next 10 years will bring remarkable transformations to higher education that require striving for excellence, stretching past previous boundaries and continuing a journey of exploration and discovery.
 With a clear vision and a sound strategic plan in place, I am excited to be part of the team that brings the next growth phase for this special institution into 2025 and beyond.”

-In his new position Samarah also will lead Carroll’s Information Technology Services (ITS) department.
+In his new position Samarah also will lead Carroll’s Office of Information Technology (OTS) department.
 He previously was an advisor and cofounder of the Florida-based EnMedical Systems, a medical software company that also offers a range of IT consulting services.
 He also was an assistant professor of computer science and big data analytics at Florida Polytechnic University, where he was a founding member of the graduate program for the College of Engineering and College of Innovation and Technology.

 Samarah has been widely published in medical technology and has presented his research at international conferences in Malaysia, New York and China.
 He holds a Bachelor of Science in engineering from Northern Arizona University, and a master’s and Ph.D. in engineering/computer science from Florida Institute of Technology.